The United Nations Security Council has condemned a suicide car bombing that killed two U.N. peacekeepers and wounded several others in Mali.

 Malian security forces were also among the wounded.
 There was no immediate claim of responsibility for the attack.

-Several militant groups, some including ethnic Tuaregs, used the confusion of a military coup in the capital, Bamako, in March of 2012 to assert control in the country's north, where they attempted to establish an Islamist state.
+Several militant groups, including the ethnic Tuareg, used the confusion of a military coup in the capital, Bamako, in March of 2012 to assert control in the country's north, where they planned to establish an Islamist state.

 The central government reasserted its control in northern Mali after a French-led military operation in January.

-The militants are no longer able to carry out major military actions, but residual groups stage sporadic small-scale attacks in the north.
+The militants are no longer able to carry out major military actions, but the residual groups of these fighters stage sporadic small-scale attacks in the north.